 Sintering makes the porous powder compact into a product with certain structures and properties.
 Though the products’ properties are closely related to many process factors before sintering, the sintering process has a significant and even decisive effect on the final products’ organization and performance in most situations.
-Sintering process of carbide is more complex, but the information is very useful.
+The sintering process of carbide is more complex, but the information is very useful.

 There are many kinds of sintering process classifications.
-According to the number of sintered product components, sintering process can be divided into single sintering and multiple sintering.
+According to the number of sintered product components, the sintering process can be divided into single sintering and multiple sintering.
 To be more specific, tungsten and molybdenum sintering belong to single sintering while carbide sintering belongs to multicomponent sintering.

 According to the characteristics of the sintering process, sintering can also be divided into hydrogen sintering, vacuum sintering, activated sintering, hot isostatic pressing sintering and so on.
 Many of them can be used for the sintering of cemented carbide.

-The change of the briquetting strength is even greater.
+The change of the briquette strength is even greater.
 Strength of the compact before sintering is too low to be measured by the general method, while it can meet the various harsh working conditions with required strength value after the sintering process.
-It is obvious that the increase of product strength is much greater than the density increase.
+It is obvious that the increase in product strength is much greater than the density increase.

 The abrupt changes in product strength and other physical and mechanical properties indicate qualitative changes in the sintering process.
-Though the contact surface of the powder was increased by external force, the surface atoms and molecules of the powder are still in a random way.
+Though the contact surface of the powder was increased by an external force, the surface atoms and molecules of the powder are still in a random way.